John Edgar (minister): Life

 He was born near Ballynahinch on 13 June 1798, the eldest son of Samuel Edgar (1766-1826) and Elizabeth McKee (1771-1839).
 He attended the Royal Belfast Academical Institution where he excelled as a student, and was ordained a minister in the Presbyterian church in 1820.
-He became D.D. of Hamilton, USA in 1836, was elected moderator of the Presbyterian Church of Ireland for 1842–3, and obtained LL.D. of New York in 1860.
+He became D.D. of Hamilton College, USA in 1836, was elected moderator of the Presbyterian Church of Ireland for 1842–3, and obtained LL.D. of New York in 1860.

 Edgar died aged 68 on 26 August 1866, in Cremore, Rathgar, Dublin, where he had gone to get medical treatment.
 He was survived by his wife Susanna, and was buried in Balmoral Cemetery, Belfast.

 Temperance Movement

-Edgar is known as the origin of the Temperance Movement because he poured alcohol out his window in 1829.
+Edgar is known as the origin of the Temperance Movement in Ireland because he poured alcohol out his window in 1829.
 On 14 August 1829 he wrote a letter in the Belfast Telegraph advocating temperance.

 He formed the Ulster Temperance Movement.

 In 1834, Edgar told a parliamentary committee inquiring into the causes and consequences of drunkenness in the United Kingdom that there were 550 "dram shops" in Belfast and 1,700 shops selling intoxicants in Dublin as well as numerous illicit distillers "even in the most civilised districts of Ulster".

 He was also the founder of the Ulster Female Penitentiary in 1839 which was a residential home for prostitutes; and was instrumental in getting the Deaf, Dumb and Blind Institute set up in Belfast.

 The meeting which led to the establishment of the Presbyterian Orphan Society was held in 1866 in his drawing room.